trailofbits/testing-handbook/content/docs/crypto/constant_time_tool/Dudect.md

 }
 ```

-Dudect executes this function multiple times with input data from one of the input classes, chosen at random.
+Dudect executes this function multiple times with input data from one of the input classes chosen randomly.

 ### Prepare Inputs